kunkunsh/kunkun-docs/src/content/docs/guides/demo.md

 It uses system keychain to store a randomly generated password to encrypt sqlite database, instead of using the same encryption key on everyone's machine.
-Storing the password on disk would be a security risk.
+Storing the password in a regular file would be a security risk.
 Even with obfuscation or encryption, it's still possible to reverse engineer the binary to get the password.
+System keychain is the most secure way to store the password, but requires user to enter password when the app updates.

 </details>